 Evening meals, included in the fee, are a consistently satisfying part of the busy workshop week at the Carving Studio and Sculpture Center.
-Participants from varied backgrounds, a wide range of ages and often very different aesthetic sensibilities join in an exchange of ideas and camaraderie.
+In our sculpture workshops and art education classes, participants from varied backgrounds, a wide range of ages and often very different aesthetic sensibilities join in an exchange of ideas and camaraderie.
 Challenges in personal work encountered during the day are eased in the relaxed communal environment.
 Dinner is followed by presentations of work by instructors, artists in residence, interns and participants.

 The Carving Studio and Sculpture Center partners with many area businesses to offer a range of accommodations including private homes, area campgrounds, Bed & Breakfast establishments, as well as larger, well-appointed hotels.
 Bicycles are available for transportation and/or recreational use by participants.